 "That's the reason you can only donate so often — because you're waiting for the blood to recover, [which] typically [takes] about four to six weeks," Landau told Live Science.

-Blood is made up of plasma (which accounts for about 3 liters), red blood cells, white bloods cells, and platelets.
-Vitamins, electrolytes and other nutrients are dissolved in the blood and carried to the body's cells and organs.
+In adults, blood contains about 0.8 gallons (3 liters) of plasma, red blood cells, white bloods cells and platelets.
+Vitamins, electrolytes and other nutrients are dissolved in the blood, and are carried to the body's cells and organs.

 For instance, gold makes up about 0.02 percent of human blood.